6 Best website builders for church 2024

 And, all you need to do to add one of these blocks to your website is to simply click on it.

 Sure, you don’t have much freedom when it comes to editing options because the blocks are already pre-designed.
-But, honestly, I didn't miss the freedom all that much — especially given all the perks that come along with the block system.
+But, honestly, we didn't miss the freedom all that much — especially given all the perks that come along with the block system.

 Some of these blocks are made to accept donations: and you'll be happy to hear that SITE123 allows you to easily accept them, on all premium plans.
 So, you can quickly build a website that does that.